roadwarriorslive/Pipulate/README.rst

 the cloud or on cheap hardware like Raspberry Pi's.
 All your data manipulation or "creative work" is taking place in Pandas DataGrids which you are "painting" onto in memory.
-Aside from "copying" the initial range out of a spreadsheet and then "pasting" the altered range back in, this entire system is just becoming adept at Pandas using GSheets instead of CSVs.
+Aside from "copying" the initial range out of a spreadsheet and then "pasting" the identically-shaped but altered-content range back in, this entire system is just becoming adept at Pandas using GSheets instead of CSVs.

 And this takes us to our final example.
 When stepping row-by-row through a Python Pandas DataFrame, it is often desirable to insert "meta" attributes that